Reclaimed Heart Pine Slat Lumber Used On The Floor

 Vertical or Horizontal?

 Slat walls do not have to be installed vertically: You can run them horizontally.
 Both are fantastic options.
 And no need to restrict yourself to walls: Slat lumber can be just as happy on the ceiling, or even on the floor.
+Ceiling applications in particular are underutilized.
+A slat ceiling over a dining area or in a long hallway can be a striking architectural detail — especially when paired with recessed lighting that plays off the wood's natural texture.

 Best design style?